ohej/alfresco-tutorials/aikau/tutorial/tutorial.md

 The example above is the basic setup of a page with the new page model.
 Let's review what we just did.

 The web script defines a JSON model for a page.
-The JSON model consists of widgets with a configuration.
+The JSON model consists of widgets, and their configuration.
 In this example we defined a single button-widget with a simple configuration which defines the label of the button.

 Widgets can be nested (if the widget supports it).
-This could be used to define the overall layout of the page, or a simple widget to split widgets up into columns.
-Share provides a number of layout widgets, for example sidebar container, left-and-right, tabs, vertical/horizontal etc. Since there is yet to be proper documentation on this, all widgets can be found in [the source for Share](https://svn.alfresco.com/repos/alfresco-open-mirror/alfresco/COMMUNITYTAGS/V4.2f/root/projects/slingshot/source/web/js/alfresco/).
+This could be used to define the overall layout of the page, or define a simple widget to split widgets up into columns.
+Share provides a number of layout widgets, for example, sidebar container, left-and-right, tabs, vertical/horizontal etc. Since there is yet to be proper documentation on this, all widgets can be found in [the source for Share](https://svn.alfresco.com/repos/alfresco-open-mirror/alfresco/COMMUNITYTAGS/V4.2f/root/projects/slingshot/source/web/js/alfresco/).

-The freemarker template is really simple, it calls the `@processJsonModel` macro, which takes care of rendering everything.
+The freemarker template is really simple.
+It calls the `@processJsonModel` macro, which takes care of rendering everything.

 ## Where is the Share header and footer?

-After seeing the first example, the obvious question would be how to add the Share header and footer.
-Luckily this is not something you need to define manually.
+After seeing the first example, the obvious question is how to add the Share header and footer.
+Luckily, this is not something you need to define manually.

 Share enables you to render pages in different contexts, which means the URL will determine how the page is rendered.
 Notice the URL `http://localhost:8081/share/page/dp/ws/simple-page`.
 Notice `/dp/ws/simple-page`.

-The first part "dp" defines that we want a dynamic page.
-This will render the page in a stand-alone manner, useful for embedding the page into other applications, or creating a complete custom interface for specific needs but still in the Alfresco/Share ecosystem.
+The first part, "dp", defines that we want a dynamic page.
+This will render the page in a stand-alone manner, useful for embedding the page into other applications, or creating a complete custom interface for specific needs but, still in the Alfresco/Share ecosystem.

-The second part "ws" means that we want to load the page from a web script.
-It's possible to remote load the pages from the repository, that way we can create pages and store them within Alfresco and have them rendered.
+The second part, "ws", means that we want to load the page from a web script.
+It's possible to remotely load the pages from the repository.
+That way we can create pages and store them within Alfresco and have them rendered.

 To add the Share header and footer simply switch the "dp" with "hdp": `http://localhost:8081/share/page/hdp/ws/simple-page`